 Union learning reps (ULRs) plays a pivotal role in getting learning going in the workplace.
-Mapping the workplace is a useful place to start.
+Equality and diversity mapping for the workplace is a useful place to start.

 'Organise!
 A TUC Education Workbook' includes a detailed guide to mapping the workplace.